andreas-trad/express-happiness/README.md

 <h2>Intro</h2>
 ExpressHappiness is a reach framework for creating web apps and services, built on top of
 <a href="http://expressjs.com/" target="_blank">express framework</a>.<br/>
 We all use and love express.
-When it comes to large and demanding complex, some times the maintainability of our apps becomes hard as we keep on adding routes, handle errors and permissions.<br/>
+When it comes to large and complex apps, some times the maintainability of them becomes hard as we keep on adding routes, handle errors and permissions.<br/>
-ExpressHappiness provides a way that gives the developers the ability to develop robust and maintainable apps or REST APIs using express, as it is:
+ExpressHappiness provides a way that provides the developers the ability to develop robust and maintainable apps or REST APIs using express.<br/>
+The main features of the framework are the above:
 <ul>
 <li>the full routes tree is defined in a single object, in a JSON-like manner</li>
 <li>error handling is defined in the exact same manner in a single file.
 You can either define your own error codes, define the way that they'll be handled on the errors configuration file